onethawt/idaplugins-list/README.md

 * [LazyIDA](https://github.com/L4ys/LazyIDA): LazyIDA lets you perform many tasks simply and quickly (e.g., remove function return type in Hex-Rays, convert data into different formats, scan for format string vulnerabilities and a variety of shortcuts)

+* [Lighthouse](https://github.com/gaasedelen/lighthouse): Lighthouse is a Code Coverage Plugin for IDA Pro.
+The plugin leverages IDA as a platform to map, explore, and visualize externally collected code coverage data when symbols or source may not be available for a given binary.

 * [MSDN Helper](https://github.com/Z-Rantom/IMH): This tool will help you to get to Offline MSDN help while using IDA Pro.

 * [MyNav](https://code.google.com/p/mynav/): MyNav is a plugin for IDA Pro to help reverse engineers in the most typical task like discovering what functions are responsible of some specifical tasks, finding paths between "interesting" functions and data entry points.